-The tension between the freedom to modify and the freedom to exert authorial privilege had been building before GOSMACS.
-The Copyright Act of 1976 had overhauled U.S. copyright law, extending the legal protection of copyright to software programs.
-According to Section 102(b) of the Act, individuals and companies now possessed the ability to copyright the "expression" of a software program but not the "actual processes or methods embodied in the program."
-Translated, programmers and companies had the ability to treat software programs like a story or song.
-Other programmers could take inspiration from the work, but to make a direct copy or nonsatirical derivative, they first had to secure permission from the original creator.
-Although the new law guaranteed that even programs without copyright notices carried copyright protection, programmers quickly asserted their rights, attaching coypright notices to their software programs.
+The tension between the freedom to modify and authorial privilege had been building before Gosmacs.
+The Copyright Act of 1976 had overhauled U.S. copyright law, extending the legal coverage of copyright to software programs.
+According to Section 102(b) of the Act, individuals and companies could copyright the "expression" of a software program but not the "actual processes or methods embodied in the program."